androminor/Recyclerview-with-JsonArray-MVVM/README.md

 # Recyclerview-with-JsonArray-MVVM

-A) This app fetches data using Coroutines and displays it in an recycler view using MVVM architecture
+A) This app fetches data using Coroutines and displays it in an recycler view.
+MVVM clean architecture
-pattern- Viewmodel observers and Livedata
+pattern is used.
+Jetpack library is used mainly Livedata, Viewmodel.

 B) Scroll to top feature has been provided on the action bar.